quentinf00/toy-xp-versioning/README.md

 ## %% Others
-sandbox/   ## ignored folder useful for files that should not be versioned with git .idea/     ## ide configuration (can be ignored)
+sandbox/   ## folder with utils to visualize the different expériments .idea/     ## ide configuration (can be ignored)
 ```

 ## Run an experiment

 - Switch to a new git branch (you can put your name instead of `$(whomai)`):
 ```
 git checkout -b $(whoami)